Updated: Aug 4

 Exercise could in fact offer more mental health positives beyond those banded about in the public domain – that is, reduction in stress, anxiety and/or depression.
 Because exercise requires a high degree of mental focus and concentration it can induce the coveted ‘flow’ state which has become synonymous with happiness and wellbeing.

 Those fortunate to have experienced flow can attest to the timeless sense of focus it induces.
-But also the lasting reverberations of connection, fulfilment and purpose that continue to resonate within once we emerge from flow.
+But also the lasting reverberations of connection, fulfillment and purpose that continue to resonate within once we emerge from flow.

 In addition, those exercises that take place in the ‘great outdoors’, such as running and cycling, can help further reduce stress and bring about a sense of wellbeing.
-This is one of the most common reported benefits amongst cyclists.
+This is one of the most commonly reported benefits amongst cyclists.
 And though the reports are mostly anecdotal, anyone who has ever had the pleasure of cycling through the countryside on a sunny day will readily support the calming effects it induces.

 But exercise helps to extend your expiration date in another way.
-Regular physical activity, including sport (especially those sports that take part within a social setting), has been shown to boost immune function.
+Regular physical activity, including recreational sports (especially those sports that take part within a social setting), has been shown to boost immune function.
 This is eminently a good thing.
 Studies have shown that people with a fully functioning immune system suffer fewer illnesses and diseases.

 An immune system that is said to be ‘functioning’ and ‘doing its job’ is one where all the constituent parts listed above are working in harmony.
 But also, good immunity can be evidenced when the relative volume of white blood cells is high.
-White blood cells perform a vital function; they are often likened to a marauding army of highly specialised soldiers whose job it is to seek out pathogens.
-When they discover a pathogen or foreign body ‘they begin to multiply and send signals out to other cell types to do the same.’
+White blood cells perform a vital function; they are often likened to a marauding army of highly specialised soldiers whose job is to seek out pathogens.
+When they discover a pathogen or foreign body ‘they begin to multiply and send signals out to other cell types to do the same,' (Medicalnewstoday).